mbod/comm2550_F23/syllabus.md

 # IMPORTANT NOTICES

-## 1. Wearing a masks is **REQUESTED** in this class
+## 1. Wearing a mask is **REQUESTED** in this class

--   To reduce the risk of infection and increase the possibility of wellness allowing us to focus on learning and working together, it is requested that you consider make sure you are wearing a face mask fully covering both mouth and nose *before* you enter the classroom and keep it in place *at all times*.
+-   To reduce the risk of infection and increase the possibility of wellness allowing us to focus on learning and working together, it is requested that you consider wearing a face mask fully covering both mouth and nose *before* you enter the classroom and keep it in place *at all times*.